tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

     writer.step() # optional for remote syncing (next section)
 ```

-> **Note:** The `writer.add_hparams` function has been overwritten to not write the hparams in a seperate logfile.
-It is called by the constructor if the params are set.
+> **Note:** The `writer.add_hparams` function has been overwritten to avoid writing the hparams to a separate logfile.
+It is called by the constructor when the params are set.

 ### Enable Remote Syncing (Optional)

-If you want to utilize the `CustomSummaryWriter`'s ability to transfer data to a remote TensorBoard host via SSH at regular intervals, follow these steps:
+If you want to use the `CustomSummaryWriter`'s ability to transfer data to a remote TensorBoard host via SSH at regular intervals, follow these steps:

-- **Configure SSH and Hostname:**
-   Ensure your SSH host is configured as described in [Connect SSH Host for Tensorboar (Optional)](#connect-ssh-host-for-tensorboard-optional).
+- Ensure your SSH host is configured as described in [Connect SSH Host for Tensorboar (Optional)](#connect-ssh-host-for-tensorboard-optional).
-- **Set Sync Intervals:**
-   In your [global.env](./../global.env), set the `TUSTU_SYNC_INTERVAL` to a value greater than 0.
+- In your [global.env](./../global.env), set the `TUSTU_SYNC_INTERVAL` to a value greater than 0.
 This enables data transfer via `rsync` to your remote SSH TensorBoard host.
-- **Increment Steps:**
-   Add `writer.step()` in your epoch train loop to count epochs and trigger syncing at defined intervals.
+- Add `writer.step()` in your epoch train loop to count epochs and trigger syncing at defined intervals.

-This process will create a directory (including parent directories) under `$TUSTU_TENSORBOARD_LOGS_DIR/<tustu_project_name>/logs/tensorboard/<dvc_exp_name>` on your SSH server, syncing the log file and updates to this directory.
+This process creates a directory (including parent directories) under `$TUSTU_TENSORBOARD_LOGS_DIR/$TUSTU_PROJECT_NAME/logs/tensorboard/$DVC_EXP_NAME` on your SSH server and synchronises  the log file and updates to this directory.
 You can change the path in the [global.env](./../global.env) file by setting `TUSTU_TENSORBOARD_LOGS_DIR` to a different location.

 ## 5 - Test and Debug Locally

-We recommend testing and debugging your DVC experiment pipeline locally before running it on the HPC Cluster.
-This process will help you identify and resolve any issues that may arise during the execution of the pipeline.
+We recommend that you test and debug your DVC experiment pipeline locally before running it on the HPC cluster.
+This process will help you identify and resolve any problems that may occur during pipeline execution.

 ### Run the DVC Experiment Pipeline natively